-MCC recognizes that the pursuit of sustainable economic growth and a healthy environment are related.
-Economic growth that doesn’t adequately address the associated risks of environmental degradation can leave the poor particularly vulnerable.
+Sustainable economic growth and a healthy environment are interrelated.
+Economic growth that does not adequately address potential environmental or social hazards can leave people in poverty particularly vulnerable.